 - Phosphorus: It increases the blade’s strength.

 - Carbon: It helps with the hardening of steel and increasing the strength as well.
-Hence, the carbon content should be more than 0.5%, which will maintain a good edge on the knife.
+Hence, the carbon content should be more than 0.5%, maintaining a good edge on the knife.

 List of Popular Steel Types Used in Cool Pocket Knives

 Below is a list of some steel types used in the manufacturing of cool pocket knives.
-When reviewing them, take a note on how the different elements give an impact on the quality of blade.
+When reviewing them, take note of how the different elements impact the quality of the blade.
 This guide should help you while shopping for cheap pocket knives.
-You should try to find the best quality blade at affordable price.
+It would help if you tried to find the best quality blade at an affordable price.

 So, have a look at the popular steel blade types: